Braising

 Can I braise vegetables?

 Yes.
-Braised fennel, leeks, cabbage wedges, and endive are all traditional dishes.
+Braised fennel, leeks, cabbage wedges, and endive are all traditional.
 Reduce the cooking time to 30-60 minutes and use stock as the braising liquid.

 Cook smarter